-There’s nothing quite like an epic account of a climb to inspire you to hike off into the mountains and hit the wilderness full on.
-If you love mountains as much as we do then you’re going to love our best mountaineering reads.
-Once you start you won’t stop, so get a cup of tea, park yourself next to a log fire and start reading!
+There's nothing quite like an epic account of an epic climb to inspire you to take on your next big adventure into the mountains.
+If you love outdoors as much as we do then you're going to love our best mountaineering reads.
+Once you start you won't stop, so get a cup of tea, park yourself next to a log fire and start reading!

 1. Into Thin Air